Course Outline

 - Recognizing emotions associated with agreement and refusal.

-- Techniques for handling pressure in internal relationships.
+- Techniques for managing pressure in internal relationships.

 -

 Elements from "The Wisdom of Psychopaths" (Kevin Dutton): Learning to make bold decisions even under pressure.
-Exercises focused on controlling emotions and staying assertive, inspired by techniques from the book.
+Exercises focused on controlling emotions and remaining firm, inspired by techniques from the book.

-- Determination and Focus: How psychopaths can emotionally detach from events to achieve their goals.
+- Determination and Focus on the Goal: How psychopaths can emotionally detach from events to achieve their goals.

 - Cold Calculation Technique: How to make decisions with a clear head, assess risk, and act effectively.